LSU-Devision/Louisiana-Sea-Grant/README.md

 ## Results

-The training process yielded promising results, with significant reductions in both probability loss and distance loss.
+The training process of 2-4mm oyster dataset yielded promising results, with significant reductions in both probability loss and distance loss.

 - **Accuracy**: The model achieved a peak accuracy of 91% on images with darker backgrounds.
 However, accuracy tended to decrease with lighter background images, indicating an area for further refinement.